averagehuman/learn-italian-notes/content/posts/lezioni/italian-beginners-a008.md

 ## Maschile o femminile (-e)

-- *difficult to guess in general, just need to learn the gender with the word*
+- *nouns ending in -e, difficult to guess in general, just need to learn the gender with the word*
 - il padre *(m.)*
 - il sale *(m.)*
 - l'amore *(m.)*